 Singles’ Day in China started in the 1990s as an unofficial celebration among young singles on November 11, or 11.11.
-The number “1” resembles a “bare stick,” a slang term for bachelors in China.
+The number “1” resembles a “bare stick,” a slang term for bachelor in China.
 In 2009, China’s e-commerce company Alibaba Group launched its first Singles’ Day sale, which saw unprecedented success.
-Nowadays, Alibaba’s Singles’ Day trade value has grown almost 400-fold in the past ten years, with over one billion orders placed on that day on its e-commerce platforms.
-In 2019, Singles’ Day sales were no longer a solo act of Alibaba.
+Nowadays, Alibaba’s Singles’ Day trade value has grown almost 1,000-fold compared to 2009, with billions of orders placed on that day on its e-commerce platforms.
+In 2021, Singles’ Day sales were no longer a solo act of Alibaba.
 Now, most of China’s major online retailers participate in this phenomenal autumn shopping event.
-In that year, Alibaba’s main competitor JD.com and Pinduoduo, recorded 223 million and 97 million active users on Singles’ Day.
+In that year, Alibaba’s main competitors, JD.com and Pinduoduo, recorded 178 million and 471 million active users on Singles’ Day.